 Excellent and innovative science is vital to the UK's future economic success as well as our health and well-being.
 This project aligns with many organisation's recognition of the importance of nurturing the curiosity and inventiveness of our young people, and especially in increasing young peoples' awareness of the fantastically inspiring and fruitful careers open to them, should they continue their science and mathematics studies.

-We are now working with ten new organisations as part of this dynamic and diverse network to bring amazing stories and technologies from the physical sciences to more girls and boys, men and women across the UK, and support the nation's engagement with the latest in the physical sciences.
+This brought the total for the programme to 341,714 across 23 centres in England, Northern Ireland, Scotland and Wales.
+Phase 2 trained 10 new organisations as part of this dynamic and diverse network to bring amazing stories and technologies from the physical sciences to more girls and boys, men and women across the UK, and support the nation's engagement with the latest in the physical sciences.

 "Explore Your Universe has been one of the best projects we have worked on.
 The kit we received is of the highest quality and has been commented on by science teachers.
 They are greatly enthused about the demonstrations they can carry out which cannot take place in their classrooms.
 Teachers have also reported that their pupils are really enthusiastic about the workshops - even those that are usually uninterested in science.
 I would congratulate the team that created this project - it has become one of our best received projects."